Quantum theory for a total system including one internal measuring apparatus: The first and second basic assumptions

+\section{The first and second basic assumptions}

-In this paper, we consider an isolated, total system, which is composed of a system $\R$ and its environment denoted by $\E$.
-It is the system $\R$ that is expected to be able to play the role of the internal measuring apparatus.
-To avoid confusion, we would stress that, in the logic structure of the theory to be proposed, the concept of measuring apparatus is not a fundamental concept, but, is a defined concept.
-(The definition will be given in Sec.\ref{sect-meas-axiom}.)
+In this paper, we consider an isolated, total system, which is composed of a system $\R$ and its environment denoted by $\E$, where the system $\R$ is to be used as the unique measuring apparatus.

-In this section, we introduce the first two basic assumptions and a general form of the third basic assumption of the theory to be proposed.
-We assume that one does not need to give the internal observer a special position at the fundamental level of the theory.
-Thus, the internal observer may be regarded as a part of the environment $\E$.

-\subsection{The first and second basic assumptions}

 As mentioned in the section of introduction, we follow the usual quantum mechanics for the first two basic assumptions.
-The first one is about the state space. \bi \item \textbf{Postulate of Hilbert space (HS)}: Each physical state of an isolated system, which is described by an internal observer, can be associated with a vector or a density operator in the total Hilbert space $\HH$. \ei We use $\HH_\R$, $\HH_\E$, and $\HH$ to denote the Hilbert spaces corresponding to the system $\R$, its environment $\E$, and the total system $\R+\E$, respectively, with $\HH = \HH_{\R}\otimes \HH_{\E}$.
-A density operator is given the ordinary ensemble interpretation.
-We remark that extension of the Hilbert space considered in the usual quantum mechanics, which is for descriptions given by an external observer, to the total Hilbert space discussed in the postulate of HS is a non-trivial extension.
+The first one is about the state space. \bi \item \textbf{Postulate of Hilbert space (HS)}: Each physical state of an isolated system, which is described by an internal observer, can be associated with a vector in the total Hilbert space $\HH$. \ei We use $\HH_\R$, $\HH_\E$, and $\HH$ to denote the Hilbert spaces corresponding to the system $\R$, its environment $\E$, and the total system $\R+\E$, respectively, with $\HH = \HH_{\R}\otimes \HH_{\E}$.
+We remark that extension of the Hilbert space considered in the usual quantum mechanics, which is for descriptions given by an external observer, to the total Hilbert space $\HH$ is a non-trivial extension.

+To avoid some ambiguity and difficulty met in a Hilbert space with infinite dimension, in this paper, we consider Hilbert spaces with finite dimensions.
+But, there is no restriction to the dimensions of the considered Hilbert spaces and our discussions will not rely on the exact values of their dimensions.
+This implies that these dimensions can be as large as one would like them to be, hence, discussions to be given below are also valid when the dimensions approach infinity.

 The second basic assumption is about the dynamical law. \bi \item \textbf{Postulate of Schr\"{o}dinger equation (SE)}: The time evolution of a vector description $|\Psi(t)\ra$ of a physical state of the total system $\R+\E$ obeys Schr\"{o}dinger equation, \be \im \hbar \frac{\pp}{\pp t}|\Psi(t)\ra = H |\Psi(t)\ra . \ee \ei Here, we use $H$ to denote the Hamiltonian of the total system $\R+\E$, \be H=H_{\R} + H_{\E} + H_I, \ee where $H_{\R}$ and $H_{\E}$ are the Hamiltonians of $\R$ and $\E$, respectively, and $H_I$ indicates the interaction between $\R$ and $\E$.
 We use $U(t,t_0)$ to denote the unitary evolution operator, \be |\Psi(t)\ra = U(t,t_0) |\Psi(t_0)\ra . \ee In the case of a time-independent Hamiltonian, $U(t,t_0)= e^{-\im H(t-t_0)/\hbar}$.